GiovanniPasq/agentic-rag-for-dummies/README.md

 - 🧠 **Intelligent Evaluation**: Assesses relevance at the granular chunk level
 - 🤖 **Agent Orchestration**: Uses LangGraph to coordinate the entire workflow
 - ✅ **Self-Correction**: Re-queries if initial results are insufficient
+- 🏗️ **Modular & Production-Ready**: Swap LLM providers, embeddings, databases, or chunking strategies independently.
+Clear separation between agent logic, storage, and UI makes customization straightforward.

 This approach combines the **precision of small chunks** with the **contextual richness of large chunks**, while understanding conversation flow and resolving unclear queries.
+The **modular architecture** ensures every component—from document processing to retrieval logic—can be customized without breaking the system.

+---

+## Why This Repo?

+Most RAG tutorials show basic concepts but lack production readiness.
+This repository bridges that gap by providing **both learning materials and deployable code**:

+❌ **Typical RAG repos:**
+- Simple pipelines that trade off precision vs context
+- No conversation memory
+- Static, non-adaptive retrieval
+- Hard to customize for your use case
+- No UI interface

+✅ **This repo:**
+- **Two learning paths**: Interactive notebook OR full app
+- **Hierarchical indexing** for precision + context
+- **Conversation memory** for natural dialogue
+- **Human-in-the-loop** query clarification
+- **Modular architecture** - swap any component
+- **Provider-agnostic** - use any LLM (Ollama, OpenAI, Gemini, Claude)
+- **UI interface** - end-to-end Gradio app with document management

 ---